Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 Aside from the money, however, there are some major benefits to participating in clinical trials.

-For starters, clinical trials require that the subject undergo a physical examination.
+For starters, clinical trials require that the subject undergo a physical examination, often for free.

 If it’s been a while since your last physical check-up, this is a good way to find out about your health.
-Drug trials often require more extensive examinations; you might be required to undergo an EEG, EKG, MRI or a complete blood analysis.
+Drug trials often require more extensive examinations; you might be required to undergo an EEG, EKG, MRI, or complete blood analysis.

-The findings from such expensive tests can be invaluable for your personal health.
+The findings from such normally expensive tests can be invaluable for your personal health.